 Now in a new second edition, it functions as an information rich, efficient and authoritative guide to the world’s major stock exchanges, from Australia, to the UK and the United States.
 Editor Hugh Maule, who also writes the two chapters on the London Stock Exchange, has assigned a team of some twenty-three expert contributors to the task, most holding senior positions in some of the world’s top law firms.

 Every day around the globe, businesses seek out equity capital.
 From young, entrepreneurial growth companies to mature global businesses, working capital is required to run, sustain and grow your business.

 As the world shrinks due to enhanced communication through technology, the choices available to companies in search of equity expand.
 For the advisers guiding those companies, the alternative markets that can be recommended increase year on year.
 World Stock Exchanges: A Practical Guide, 2nd Ed seeks to assist those who may be interested in the equity markets in analysing the choices available to them.

-This new edition features fully updated contributions from leading practitioners in the field in a selection of major markets, including Australia, China, Dubai, South Africa, the United Kingdom and the United States.
+This second edition features fully updated contributions from leading practitioners in the field in a selection of major markets, including Australia, China, Dubai, South Africa, the United Kingdom and the United States.